u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/reports.rst

   during his/her entire contract.
 This approach emphasizes the importance of customer retention, shifting our focus from a quarterly or yearly approach to a long-term one.

-Check out the different kinds of reports you can access from the **Odoo Subscriptions** application.
+Check out the different kinds of reports you can access from the **Thrive Bureau ERP Subscriptions** application.

 Subscriptions analysis report
 =============================

 Go to :menuselection:`Subscriptions --> Reporting --> Subscriptions`.
 From there, you can change the *Measures*.
-By default, Odoo uses the *Monthly Recurring Revenue*.
+By default, Thrive Bureau ERP uses the *Monthly Recurring Revenue*.
 In addition to that, you can choose *Quantity*, *Recurring Price*, *Yearly Recurring Revenue* and *Count*.
 For this example, *Quantity* is added.
 This way, you can review both of these measures at the same time.
 You can even *Group By Start Date* and, more precisely, by *Week*, to get a clear view of your report.

 .. image:: reports/subscriptions-analysis-report.png
   :align: center
-  :alt: Subscriptions analysis report in Odoo Subscriptions
+  :alt: Subscriptions analysis report in Thrive Bureau ERP Subscriptions

 Retention analysis report
 =========================